 Europe is surrounded on three sides by water: the Atlantic Ocean, the Artic Ocean, and the Mediterranean Sea.
 Within these waters are multitudes of marine species, ranging from porpoises to fish to bivalves.
 As for fishing, some of the most unique and beautiful places to fish, most commonly caught fish being:

-Leading way to the Mediterranean Sea lies Gibraltar, a favoured spot for sport fishing for large, predatory fish, such as Sharks, Bluefin Tuna, and Marlin.
+Leading the way to the Mediterranean Sea lies Gibraltar, a favored spot for sport fishing for large, predatory fish, such as Sharks, Bluefin Tuna, and Marlin.
 Popular fish used in delicious local culinary dishes also include Snapper, Seabream, Dentex, and John Dory.
-The narrow straight makes it easy to find catches and to have an all around good time.
+The narrow straight makes it easy to find catches and to have an all-around good time.

 Countless other popular fishing spots include the Canary Islands, Slovenia, parts of Ireland, Sardinia, and beautiful Greece.
-Europe is so expansive with such diversity that it is not short of interesting new places to search for the perfect fishing spot.
+Europe is so expansive and diverse that it is not short of interesting new places to search for the perfect fishing spot.

 Europe is also home to a number of rivers.
 European rivers include the Volga, Danube, Ural, and Rhine Rivers.
 Near just the Ural River alone there are 47 species of fish, 48 mammals, and a number of reptiles and migratory birds.

 Vast and full of exciting sites to see, Europe is also home to some not-so-friendly animals, like venomous snakes.
 There are plenty of nonvenomous snakes existing throughout Europe’s many countries, such as the Sand Boa (Eastern Europe), the Smooth Snake (Northern and Central Europe), the Caspian Whip Snake (Eastern Europe), and the Leopard or Rat Snake (endemic to Europe).